foxwallet/hc.foxwallet.com/docs/01-basic/08-invite.md

 ## 1. Get your invitation code

-* Click the “Share” menu in "Settings" page
+* Click the “Share” menu in "Me" page

   ![setting-share](../img/setting-share.webp)
 * If your haven't bind identity，click “Bind Identity First” and choose an ETH account as your identity.